maritza05/ruby_portfolio/README.md

 	- User (Devise)

 ## User Stories
+	As a blank, I want to be able to blank, so that blank.

-	1. As a user, I want to be able to create posts so that I can share what I am learning on my blog.
+	- As a user, I want to be able to create posts so that I can share what I am learning on my blog.
-	2. As a user.
+	- As a user.
 I want to be able to edit & destroy posts, so that I can manage my blog.
-	3. As a user, I want to be able to write posts in markdown format so that it's easy for me to write posts.
+	- As a user, I want to be able to write posts in markdown format so that it's easy for me to write posts.
-	4. As a user, I want to be able to highlight the various syntax of code blocks that I share on my blog.
+	- As a user, I want to be able to highlight the various syntax of code blocks that I share on my blog.
-	5. As a user, I want to show the visitors and potential employers examples of my work, or stuff I've built.
+	- As a user, I want to show the visitors and potential employers examples of my work, or stuff I've built.
-	6. As a user, I want to be able to have visitors contact me through a form on my site.
+	- As a user, I want to be able to have visitors contact me through a form on my site.
-	7. As a user, I want visitors to be able to leave comments on my posts.
+	- As a user, I want visitors to be able to leave comments on my posts.

 ## Modeling our Data